 The backpacking world is divided into people who like to attach gear to their pack shoulder straps and those that don’t.
 You can guess which camp I fit into.
 If you also like to attach gear to your shoulder straps, get yourself a Hyperlite Mountain Gear Dyneema Shoulder Pocket.
 You’ll quickly understand why this is such a great accessory pocket.

 Disclosure: The author received a sample pocket from Hyperlite Mountain Gear for this review.
 He liked the pocket so much he bought two more.
-Awesome kit.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+Awesome kit.SectionHiker is reader-supported.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.